Albertine Park

 Walking Through Galeries St Hubert

 If you want to shop (not my specialty at all), check out Galeries Sainte-Hubert.
 I can’t tell you much about the clothing selection due to my shopping aversion.
-However, I can tell you it’s a cool space to walk through.
+However, I can tell you it’s a cool space to walk through, with delightfully decorated shop windows.

 Grand Place at night - Brussels: the most underrated city in Europe